Skip to content

 1850s

 Framed daguerreotype portrait of Alexander Thomas leaning against a table while seated.
-Thomas is wearing a suit and bowtie.
+Thomas is we

 James Presley Ball, Portrait of Alexander Thomas, c.1851–1859.
 Cinccinati Museum Center, CC0.
 Alexander Thomas operated a joint photography studio, Ball & Thomas, with J.P.
 Ball from 1857-1860.